davenpi/davenpi.github.io/_projects/glider.md

 ### 1. Create a physical model
 We need a set of equations describing the glider and the forces exerted on it by gravity and the fluid it's moving in.
-That's the physics part (the dynamical system part).
+That's the physics/dynamical system part.
 I got the physical model from previous work my advisor did on the [evolution of flight](https://softmath.seas.harvard.edu/publication/planar-controlled-gliding-tumbling-and-descent/).
 I will present and describe the equations in more detail within the next few days.
 Take a look at the referenced paper if you are eager to know more.